 How to Calculate the Right Number of Units

 CPT codes are either timed or untimed.
-As WebPT’s Brooke Andrus explains here, “For each untimed service you provided during a given date of service, you can bill one unit, regardless of how long you spent providing the service.
+As WebPT’s Brooke Andrus explains in this blog post, “For each untimed service you provided during a given date of service, you can bill one unit, regardless of how long you spent providing the service.
 Easy-peasy.”
 When it comes to timed codes, however, things can get a little confusing.
 Here’s what you need to know:

 - Each billable unit of an untimed code represents 15 minutes.
 If, for example, you perform 45 minutes of a particular service, then you could bill 3 units of that service (45 divided by 15 equals 3).

 - But what if you perform a service for a number of minutes that isn’t perfectly divisible by 15?
 You have to apply the 8-Minute Rule, which basically means that you must provide at least 8 minutes of a service to receive reimbursement for a full unit.

 - The handy chart below will help you determine the maximum number of units you can bill for a particular date of service (note that you may not be able to bill the max number of units every time).